Y2d1337/Cyber-Defenders/AfricanFalls/Challenge WriteUp.md

 ![q3a](/AfricanFalls/Images/q3a.png)

-FileZilla have configuration file that contain information about recenets servers used `01Win10.e01_Partition 2_[50647MB]_NONAME{[NTFS]\[root]\Users\John Doe\AppData\Roaming\FileZilla\` In that folder was the file `recentservers.xml`
+FileZilla have configuration file that contain information about recenets servers used.

+`01Win10.e01_Partition 2_[50647MB]_NONAME{[NTFS]\[root]\Users\John Doe\AppData\Roaming\FileZilla\`

+In that folder was the file `recentservers.xml`

 ![q3b](/AfricanFalls/Images/q3b.png)